microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * Assume positive intent from the author
 * Write clear and elaborative comments on the PR
 * Identify subjectivity, choice of coding and best practice.
 It is good to discuss coding style and subjective coding choices in some other forum and not in the PR.
-A PR should not become a ground to discuss subjective coding choices and having long arguments over it
+A PR should not become a ground to discuss subjective coding choices and having long arguments over it.
 * If you do not understand the code properly, refrain from commenting like for e.g. "This code is incomprehensible".
 Better is to get in a call with the author and get a basic understanding of what they have done.
 * Be suggestive and not prescriptive.
 A reviewer should suggest changes and not prescribe changes, let the author decide if they really want to accept the changes proposed.